Saudi-led intervention in the Yemeni civil war: Houthi attacks on shipping and the Red Sea crisis (2023–2025)

+Renewed tensions amid the 2026 Iran war

+By January 2026, the lull had allowed major carriers including Maersk and CMA CGM to resume scheduled Red Sea services, but the calm proved temporary.
+After Israel and the United States launched strikes on Iran in late February 2026, opening the 2026 Iran war, the Houthis warned on 28 February that they would resume attacks on Israel and on Red Sea shipping.
+The group resumed direct strikes on Israel on 28 March 2026, and separately warned it might close the Bab-el-Mandeb strait if Gulf Arab states joined the war against Iran, raising fears of a second maritime chokepoint crisis alongside Iran's disruption of the Strait of Hormuz.
+In practice, the group limited itself to a small number of missile and drone strikes on Israel rather than a renewed large-scale maritime campaign, restraint that analysts linked to pressure from regional actors and concern over the group's domestic standing in Yemen.

+Following a ceasefire between the United States, Israel and Iran, the Houthis kept up only sporadic strikes on Israel while reportedly using the lull to improve the range and accuracy of their missile arsenal, according to Western intelligence sources.
+On 8 June 2026 the group announced a renewed, complete ban on Israeli-flagged or Israeli-linked vessels transiting the Red Sea, branding them "legitimate military targets", even as its wider campaign against non-Israeli shipping remained suspended.
+European and other coalition naval forces remained deployed in the area under extended mandates; the EU's Operation Aspides mission, for instance, was extended in February 2026 through February 2027.
+As of late June 2026, with the Strait of Hormuz only slowly reopening under its own ceasefire, the prospect of renewed large-scale Houthi attacks on the Red Sea continued to weigh on global shipping and energy markets.

 Scale and participation of Saudi-led coalition members

 Pakistan was called on by Saudi Arabia to join the coalition, but its parliament voted to maintain neutrality.
 In February 2016, Constellis (commonly known as Blackwater, named Academi at the time) withdrew from front-line duties in the Yemen campaign.
 Qatar was suspended from the coalition due to the 2017 Qatar diplomatic crisis.
 Morocco ended their participation in 2019 due to deterioration of Morocco–Saudi Arabia relations followed by United Arab Emirates in July 2019 amid possible tensions with Iran on the Persian Gulf and differences with Saudi Arabia.
 Sudan announced its decision to reduce troops commitment from 15,000 to 5,000 in early December 2019.

 Saudi Arabia had 2,500 troops deployed for Operation Restoring Hope as of 2024, a total of two armored brigades from the Royal Saudi Land Forces, according to the International Institute for Strategic Studies.